 Have you seen the URLs of many online software products?
 They are usually illegible strings of information.
 Most humans would have a hard time understanding what these words mean.

-The permanent link or permalink of a blog is the full URL you use for a given page, post, or type of content on your blog.
+The permanent link or permalink of a blog is the full URL you use for a given page, post, or content on your blog.
 They are usually readable by humans.
 They make it simple for other blogs or websites to point at them.